- ACRONYMS AND DEFINITIONS

 - Tirzepatide is contraindicated in patients with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia 2, a condition that increases the risk for medullary thyroid cancer

 - Routine monitoring with serum calcitonin or thyroid ultrasound is of uncertain value and will likely lead to many incidental findings and unnecessary procedures.
-Patients with medullary thyroid carcinoma usually have calcitonin levels > 50 ng/ml.
-In the SURPASS-2 trial, tirzepatide did not cause relevant changes in mean calcitonin levels.
+Patients with medullary thyroid carcinoma usually have calcitonin levels > 50 ng/L. In the SURPASS-2 trial, tirzepatide did not cause relevant changes in mean calcitonin levels.

 - Diabetic retinopathy